kainlite/blog/content/blog/testing_tekton_to_build_and_push_images_for_my_k3s_arm_oracle_cluster.md

 ```

 WHEW! that was a lot of work but trust me it's worth it, now you can build, push and run your images from your cluster,
-with no external or weird CI/CD system and everything following a GitOps model since everything can be commited and
+with no external or weird CI/CD system and everything following a GitOps model since everything can be committed and
 applied from your repository, in my case I'm using ArgoCD and Kustomize to apply everything but that is for another
 chapter.